FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 > **Note**
 >
-> If the shared secret is incorrect, Transfer CFT may be rejected with a 403 HTTP code.
+> Note: If the shared secret is incorrect, Transfer CFT may be rejected with a 403 HTTP code.
 If this happens, the cg.enable mode becomes disabled on your Transfer CFT to avoid sending repeat requests to Flow Manager.

 #### Optionally define the configuration policy for registration